Pugstorm/CoreKeeperModSDK/Packages/com.unity.netcode/Documentation~/networked-cube.md

 ## Test the code

 Now you have set up your code, open __Multiplayer &gt; PlayMode Tools__ and set the __PlayMode Type__ to __Client & Server__.
 Enter Play Mode, and the Cube spawns.
 Press the __Arrow__ keys to move the Cube around.

+## Build Stand Alone Build & Connect an Editor-Based Client
+Now that you have the server-client instance running in the editor, you might want to see what it would be like to test connecting another client.
+In order to do this follow these steps:
+- Verify that your Project Settings --> Entities --> Build --> NetCode Client Target is set to *ClientAndServer*.
+- Make a development build and run that stand alone build.
+- Select the Multiplayer menu bar option and select the editor play mode tools window.
+  - Set the **PlayMode Type** to: Client
+  - Set the **Auto Connect Port** to: 7979
+  - Optionally you can dock or close this window at this point.
+- Enter into PlayMode

+You should now see on your server-client stand alone build the editor-based client's cube and be able to see both cubes move around!